phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 static SCANCODE_QUEUE: OnceCell<ArrayQueue<u8>> = OnceCell::uninit();
 ```

-Since the [`ArrayQueue::new`] performs a heap allocation, which are not possible at compile time ([yet][const-heap-alloc]), we can't initialize the static variable directly.
+Since the [`ArrayQueue::new`] performs a heap allocation, which is not possible at compile time ([yet][const-heap-alloc]), we can't initialize the static variable directly.
 Instead, we use the [`OnceCell`] type of the [`conquer_once`] crate, which makes it possible to perform safe one-time initialization of static values.
 To include the crate, we need to add it as a dependency in our `Cargo.toml`:

 [`ArrayQueue::new`]: https://docs.rs/crossbeam/0.7.3/crossbeam/queue/struct.ArrayQueue.html#method.new
 [const-heap-alloc]: https://github.com/rust-lang/const-eval/issues/20